LIGHT

 Prepare Environment

-Before starting portal services locally, we need to make sure that docker is installed.
+Before starting portal services locally, we need to make sure that Docker is installed.
 This tutorial is based on Ubuntu Linux, and I am sure that Mac OS should work the same.
 However, I am not sure that it will work on Windows.
 It would be great if someone can help to test it on the Windows environment.

 Check out